Why Mental Training and Focused Coaching Work Better Together in Table Tennis

 These are often the small differences that shape results, especially when two players are close in ability.

-Mental skills become much more useful when they are trained in real playing situations.
+Mental skills become more useful when they are trained in real playing situations.

-Private coaching helps turn ideas like composure, confidence, and focus into practical habits.
-Instead of treating mindset as something abstract, a coach can build it into drills, point-play exercises, and match simulations.
+Focused coaching helps turn ideas like composure, confidence and focus into practical habits.
+Instead of treating mindset as something abstract, these habits can be built into drills, point-play exercises and match simulations.

-This makes improvement more specific, more practical, and more transferable to actual competition.
+This makes improvement more practical and easier to transfer into real competition.

 Many match problems are not purely technical or purely mental.
 They usually sit somewhere in between.